iamfet/sec-gitops-online-boutique/README.md

 # Secure Online Boutique - GitOps Repository

 GitOps deployment repository for the [Secure Online Boutique application](https://github.com/iamfet/sec-online-boutique-appliation) using ArgoCD, Kustomize, and automated image tag updates.
-This repository serves as the single source of truth for Kubernetes deployments across multiple environments and configures cluster resources including ArgoCD applications, monitoring stack, network policies, and OPA Gatekeeper policiesSecure Online Boutique application.
+This repository serves as the single source of truth for Kubernetes deployments and configures cluster resources including ArgoCD applications, monitoring stack, network policies, and OPA Gatekeeper policies.

 ## ✨ Features